vtwarrior25/questweaver_testing/next_tests/README.md

 ### UI (Lead: Nick)
 - [ ] Should the turn order controls be hidden for all players who aren't the DM?
+  - Don't hide them (they aren't hidden)
 - [ ] Map
   - [ ] Look into different solutions for making an interactive map (currently using HTML5/JS Canvas, which sucks)
     - [ ] PixiJS
       - [ ] [Tutorial](https://blog.logrocket.com/getting-started-pixijs-react-create-canvas/)
       - [ ] [Pixi Dragging Example](https://pixijs.com/examples/events/dragging)